 "It’s about mentoring inspiring young minds full of inquisitive thought, entrepreneurship, a love of creativity, design, and technology, and helping them set goals and channel their creative energies to solve real-world problems."

-- Assistant Professor Dr. James Birt
+- Associate Professor Dr James Birt

 About the program

 The Bachelor of Interactive Media and Design prepares students for a fast-paced career in innovative design, technology and cutting edge interactive experiences.
 Students will be exposed to a practical skills driven curriculum nurtured through mentoring focused on creative industries standards in art, design and coding.
 Subjects are available that focus on developing skills in graphic design, website design and deployment, 3D modelling and animation, computer games and interactive experience creation, narratology, visual communication, virtual and augmented reality, critical thinking and problem solving and working with emerging technologies.
 Specialisations within the degree include Computer Games, Digital Media, Advertising, Communications and Film and Television.
+Show less

 The Bachelor of Interactive Media and Design program comprises 24 subjects, as follows: